 In extreme freezing conditions, your body restricts blood flow to all extremities, conserving and redirecting its limited energy to preserve only the most vital organs.
-When Napoleon died, I similarly dropped everything, including Kwohtations, because it was the most I could do to simply continue existing in the present reality.
+When Nap died, I similarly dropped everything, including Kwohtations, because it was the most I could do to simply continue existing in the present reality.

 I wrote in April, "I’m taking a break from Kwohtations because it’s all a bit much now.
 I have to assume that at some point picking up a paintbrush will help ease the pain, rather than heighten it."
 My friend Roxanne wrote me in response, "I recognize that moment; I have inhabited that moment.
 It will come."
 She, as usual, was right.